reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

 I believe the agent was far too small and simple to actually learn how to paint over multiple time steps.
 Why then, was this agent enough to solve the Doom and CarRacing tasks?
 I believe it's because in those cases, the RNN world model inherently captured information directly related to "winning" these tasks.
 The Doom world model learned to predict when death occurs.
 The CarRacing world model learned which states/actions are likely to spin a car out onto the grass.
 This is why, given the RNN's hidden state, a small neural network was enough to generate an appropriate action.

 On the other hand, our painter world model does not know what digits are, let alone the dynamics of drawing them.
 All it knows is a simple mapping from actions to brush strokes.
 The RNN hidden state contains far less information relating to the actual task, and thus, a more complex agent is needed to actually learn *how* to use the world model.
-(Feel free to comment below if you think this is incorrect.)

 So to learn the task of drawing, I decide to make the agent much, much bigger.